Having the right trailer is important.

 According to the United States Department of Transportation’s National Highway Traffic Safety Administration (NHTSA), there are strict laws regarding trailer lights.

 Many trailers have the electrical for lights running through the trailer tubes, yet for wires that are not, they should always be securely tied down.
-While checking for this, also be sure to see if:

-- There are cracked or loose lenses.
+- Cracked or loose lenses.

 6. Make Sure Everything Is Connected and Secure